juicermv/AutoHealSA/README.md

 # AutoHealSA
- A simple mod that replicates GTA V's healing behaviour in GTA SA
+ A simple mod that replicates GTA V's healing behaviour in GTA SA.

 ## How does it work?